 The postural muscles in the lower back are working virtually 24 hours a day to support our bodies and feature different types of muscle fibers which are best for endurance activities.
 These types of fibers can be greatly affected by common oxygen deprivation caused through an ischemic back pain process.

 This regional ischemia is the actual cause of some chronic herniated disc pain syndromes, rather than the disc itself.
 Although the herniated disc is there, it is not the actual source of pain.
 It is simply being used as a scapegoat, since the painful condition has been misdiagnosed.
 This is the #1 reason why so many lower back pain patients never recover.

 Lumbar Herniated Disc Help

-Once I learned the facts about herniated discs, it did not take me long to discover that my pain was due to ischemia all along.
-I used knowledge therapy to end my pain and enjoyed many years completely pain-free, despite still having the disc issues.
+Once I learned the truth about lumbar herniated discs, it did not take me long to discover that my pain was due to ischemia all along.
+I used knowledge therapy to end my pain and have enjoyed many years completely pain-free, despite still having the disc issues.

 If you have a diagnosed lumbar herniated disc and can not find relief, I implore you to reconsider your diagnosis, rather than simply keep changing treatments.
 This is the key to recovering from a lumbar herniated disc for millions of people.
 An objective spinal neurologist can help to be sure you are on the right path towards a cure, instead of wasting time and money for nothing.